jngaravitoc/EXP_installations/astra.md

-# Installation steps to install EXP in the flatiron popeye machine
+# Installation steps to install EXP in the astra UMD machine

 ### Retrieve the `main' branch from the GitHub repo: